What is the Edinburgh International Film Festival?

 What is the history of the Edinburgh International Film Festival?

-EIFF originated as the International Festival of Documentary Films, and was opened in 1947 by John Grierson, founder of the British documentary movement.
+EIFF began as the International Festival of Documentary Films, and was opened in 1947 by John Grierson, founder of the British documentary movement.

-Gearing up for another star-studded programme, big names such as Steven Spielberg, Tilda Swinton, Paul Mescal, Jason Isaacs, Saoirse Ronan and Alex Garland have graced EIFF’s red carpet over the years.
+Over the years, the red carpet has welcomed big names including Steven Spielberg, Tilda Swinton, Paul Mescal, Jason Isaacs, Saoirse Ronan and Alex Garland.

 A group of four people standing next to each other at the Edinburgh Film Festival